Darussalam Publishers: Output and recognition

-D&B has estimated that the Riyadh-based Darussalam International bookstore for publishing and distribution has a $1.43 million annual revenue and nearly 500 employees.
+D&B estimated that the Darussalam International bookstore for publishing and distribution has $1.43 million annual revenue and nearly 500 employees.

-In March 2012, they published the first ever English language prophetic biography of Muhammad as an 11 volume Encyclopedia.
+In March 2012, it reportedly published the first ever English-language prophetic biography (sirah) of Muhammad as an 11-volume Encyclopedia.

-In November 2020, after launching the Punjabi language translation they became the second-largest publisher of translations of Islamic scripture in the world.
+In November 2020, after launching the Punjabi language translation it became the second-largest publisher of translations of Islamic scripture in the world.

-They are the first foreign owned private publishing company to have a partnership agreement with the government of Dubai's official media organization (DMI) to make Islamic scripture and Qurʼān available in more than 30 languages.
+In 2021, it became the first foreign owned private publishing company to have a partnership agreement with the government of Dubai's official media organization (Dubai Media Incorporated) to make the Qurʼān and other Islamic scripture available in more than 30 languages.